clinfo/GraphGenerativeModel/README.md

         --draw                      If specified, will draw the molecules to this folder --logging                   Logging level.
-Smaller number means more logs --output_type               Options: fittest | deepest | per_level --breath_to_depth_ration    Optimize for exploitation or exploration
+Smaller number means more logs --output_type               Options: fittest | deepest | per_level --breath_to_depth_ratio     Optimize for exploitation or exploration
         --energy_calculator         How to calculate the energy.
 Options: rdkit_uff | rdkit_mmff | babel_uff | babel_mmff94 | babel_mmff94s | babel_gaff | babel_ghemical

 ```